 We observe our cats engaging in all sorts of funny and strange activities.
-From presenting us with gifts to bouncing off the walls, there is no shortage of antics for these pets.
+From presenting us with gifts to bouncing off the walls, there’s no shortage of antics from cats.
 Perhaps one of their cutest (and strangest) habits is a cat sticking out its tongue for no reason.
 If the cat isn’t grooming or lapping up water, it can seem entirely random.

 Cats usually stick their tongue out when they’re relaxed and content.
 They may also ‘blep’ when they’re using the Flehman response to detect pheromones and scents.
 If the cat has food or pieces of a toy stuck in its mouth, it will stick out its tongue to expel that.
 Sometimes, a cat will even do this when it’s been poisoned and is trying to breathe easier.
 A less harmless reason will be if it’s slightly overheated, so watch for symptoms of heatstroke.

 Cats of all ages will stick their tongues out, and it’s usually harmless.
 Elderly cats do this because they nap more often, and cats are likely to stick out their tongue when asleep.
 Young kittens also do it to taste the air and cool down.
 As long as your cat isn’t drooling excessively, showing negative symptoms, or blepping too often, it’s just a funny habit.

 Why Do Cats Sometimes Stick Out Their Tongues?

 Unlike humans, cats don’t stick out their tongues to mock their rivals or annoy their loved ones.
 Instead, cats usually reveal their tongue only when they’re yawning, lapping up water, or grooming themselves.